Connecting the Dots between Audio and Text without Parallel Data through Visual Knowledge Transfer: Model

-\paragraph{Image-audio pre-training.} We conduct image-audio pre-training on AudioSet (AS;~\citet{audioset}).\footnote{\href{https://github.com/zhaoyanpeng/audioset-dl}{https://github.com/zhaoyanpeng/audioset-dl}} VA co-occurrence gathering, audio pre-processing, model hyperparameters, and training setups can be found in Appendix~\ref{app:bi-bi}.
-We measure the VA pre-training performance by retrieval precision and recall.
-Figure~\ref{fig:pnr_pretrain_va} illustrates the top-1 retrieval performance with the image as the query (similar trends are observed when using audio as the query) during pre-training: audio is relevant if it has the same set\footnote{Recall that each audio clip in AudioSet is annotated with multiple labels.} of labels as the image query, and vice versa.
+Audio is relevant if it has the same set\footnote{Recall that each audio clip in AudioSet is annotated with multiple labels.} of labels as the image query, and vice versa.
+We average precisions and recalls over all samples in the balanced AS training set.
+Figure~\ref{fig:pnr_pretrain_va} illustrates the top-1 retrieval performance with images as the query (similar trends are observed when using audio as the query).
 Compared with random initialization, initializing the audio encoder from CLIP's image encoder leads to faster convergence and better VA alignment.
-As we will see, this performance on VA retrieval transfers to downstream AT tasks, too.
+As we will see, this performance on VA retrieval transfers to downstream AT tasks.